sampolk/MultiscaleDiffusionClustering/README.md

    - https://github.com/barahona-research-group/GraphBasedClustering
    - https://wwwf.imperial.ac.uk/~mpbara/Partition_Stability/

 Users are free to modify the Multiscale Diffusion Clustering toolbox as they wish.
-If you find it useful and use it in any publications, please cite the following papers:
+If you find it useful or use it in any publications, please cite the following papers:

    - Maggioni, Mauro, and James M. Murphy.
 "Learning by Unsupervised Nonlinear Diffusion."
 Journal of Machine Learning Research 20.160 (2019): 1-56.
    - Murphy, James M., and Mauro Maggioni.
 "Spectral-spatial diffusion geometry for hyperspectral image clustering."
 IEEE Geoscience and Remote Sensing Letters (2019).